roosephu/dollast/README.md

 ## some general settings

 ### permission manage
 Each resource is managed by a binary code `ABC`, while A indicates the permission of the owner, and B indicates that of the users in this group, and C is that of everyone.

+`r`: get descriptions
+`w`: change descriptions
+`x`: submit